repairman29/sheckleshare/README.md

-# 🌱 Enhanced Grow Garden Calculator (GAG Calculator)
+# 🌱 SheckleShare - Advanced Grow Garden Calculator

 A comprehensive React-based calculator for the Grow Garden game, featuring advanced crop and pet management with real-time value calculations and mutation analysis.
+Named in homage to the game's currency - Sheckles!

 ## ✨ Features